argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 # [AgreementMetricResult(metric_name='alpha', result=0.0)]
 ```

 Currently only [Krippendorf's alpha](https://en.wikipedia.org/wiki/Krippendorff%27s_alpha) is defined, for all the questions types except the `TextQuestion`.
-It applies to any number of annotators, with possible missing responses from them.
+This metric can be computed for any number of annotators, even if some of the responses are not submitted.
 The value from this measure is in the range [0,1] and is usually interpreted in the following way: alpha >= 0.8 indicates a reliable annotation, alpha >= 0.667 allows making tentative conclusions, while the lower values suggest the unreliable annotation.

 ```{note}